 - turnover

 reflecting the

 share of revenue

 from green

 activities of

 investee

 companies

+- capital

-- expenditure
+expenditure

 (CapEx) showing

 the green

 investments made

 by investee

 companies, e.g. for

 a transition to a

 green economy.

+- expenditure

+(OpEx) reflecting

+green operational

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+activities of

+investee

+companies.

-What is the asset allocation and the minimum share of sustainable investments?
+What is the asset allocation planned for this financial product?

-The fund undertakes to have a minimum of 10090% Sustainable Investments as indicated in the table below.
+The fund undertakes to have a minimum of 30% Sustainable Investments as indicated in the table below.
 The investments of the fund will be used to meet the environmental or social characteristics pursued, in accordance with the binding elements of the investment strategy, when they integrate sustainability factors by excluding any issuer specified in the exclusion list described in the fund's Transparency Code available on www.montpensier.com.